Driving on Autobahn

 A57: from Kreuzung Kaarst to interchange Neuss-West

-A59: from beginning A46 to exit Rheindorf
+A59: from beginning A46 to the exit of Rheindorf

 A6: Between Kreuz Weinsberg (~ 500 meters after the driveway) and Bretzfeld